SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Experimental results

 \textbf{Geometry-oriented methods.} Our method demonstrates a comparable level of accuracy in geometry reconstruction compared to VolSDF and DeformHead.
 VolSDF exhibits poor 3D reconstruction results in sparse view settings.
-While DeformHead achieves a more robust and detailed 3D reconstruction utilizing a geometry template, it is overly sensitive to geometry deformation.
-Although the PSNR of our method is a bit lower than that of DeformHead under 3 views, our LPIPS outperforms it, indicating more photorealistic synthesis results.
-Instances of failure in rendering and reconstruction have been observed with VolSDF and DeformHead, with failure rates of 21.7\% and 6.7\%, respectively.
+While DeformHead achieves a more detailed 3D reconstruction utilizing a geometry template, it is overly sensitive to geometry deformation, leading to noticeable indentations.
+Although the PSNR of our method is lower than that of DeformHead under 3 views, our LPIPS outperforms it, indicating more photorealistic synthesis results.
+Failure instances in reconstruction have been observed with VolSDF and DeformHead, with failure rates of 21.7\% and 6.7\%, respectively.
 We exclude these failures from the comparison.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-We select a subset of 10 subjects from the dataset to test the effectiveness of the subsurface scattering offset $F_{\text{ss}}$ and the attribute synergy module.
-From Tab.~\ref{tab:ablation}, we observe that the attribute synergy module appears to contribute to geometry decomposition, and its absence leads to a noticeable decrease in geometric accuracy.
-In addition, the subsurface scatter offset module can enhance the realism of the synthesized images from novel views, which is suggested by improvements in the LPIPS metric.
-As shown in Fig.~\ref{fig:ablation-cross}, the subsurface scattering offset introduces additional details in light reflection on the skin, resulting in more photorealistic rendering results.
+We select a subset of 10 subjects from the dataset to test the effectiveness of the major components of \textbf{SFDM}.
+In Tab.~\ref{tab:ablation}, Exp.1-2 are results for the components in Stage 1, and Exp.3-4 cover the components in Stage 2.
+Exp.1-2 indicate that the facial template significantly influences the robustness of face decomposition, with the albedo gradient predictor further enriching the reconstruction quality by introducing additional facial prior knowledge.
+From Exp.3, we observe that the attribute synergy module appears to contribute to geometry decomposition, and its absence leads to a noticeable decrease in geometric accuracy.
+Based on Exp.4, the subsurface scatter offset module can enhance the realism of the synthesized images from novel views, which is suggested by improvements in the LPIPS metric.
+In Fig.~\ref{fig:ablation-cross}, columns 3-6 show the visualization results when omitting the facial template $T_*$, albedo gradient predictor $\mathcal{G}$, attribute synergy module $\mathbf{f}_*$, and subsurface scattering $F_{\text{ss}}$, respectively.
+The bottom row highlights the albedo gradient predictor's more significant impact on individuals who exhibit greater deviations from the facial template.
+In Stage 2, the subsurface scattering offset introduces additional details in light reflection on the skin, resulting in more photorealistic rendering results.
 Regarding the attribute synergy module, the exchange of information between geometry and reflectance enables a more accurate decomposition, as is evident in the details of geometry reconstruction.